 library(DeclareDesign) design <- declare_population(N = 100) + declare_potential_outcomes(Y ~ rbinom(n = N, size = 1, prob = 0.5 + 0.05 * Z)) + declare_estimand(ATE = 0.05) + declare_assignment(m = 50) + declare_estimator(Y ~ Z) diagnosis <- diagnose_design(design, diagnosands = declare_diagnosands(select = c("power", "bias"))) diagnosis

-The core DeclareDesign package relies on three companion packages, each of which is useful in its own right.
+The core DeclareDesign package relies on four companion packages, each of which is useful in its own right.

 To get started, have a look at this vignette on the idea behind DeclareDesign, which covers the main functionality of the software.